google/open-vcdiff/README.md

 and Compression Data Format.

-You will need to first synchronize gflags and gtest by running `git submodule init --update --recursive`.
+You will need to first synchronize gflags and gtest by running `git submodule update --init --recursive`.

 A library with a simple API is included, as well as a command-line executable that can apply the encoder and decoder to source, target, and delta files.